 This program will repay up to $40,000 in student loans for eligible health professions faculty from disadvantaged backgrounds including veterinary medical college faculty.
 Individuals selected to participate in the program agree to serve on the faculty of an accredited health professions college or university for 2 years.
 Participants should also receive matching funds from their employing educational institution.

 Numerous states have passed legislation establishing their own loan repayment or loan forgiveness programs for veterinarians.
-For more information, view the AVMA State Legislative and Regulatory Department's Summary Report of State veterinary loan repayment programs.
+Contact the state veterinary medical association for more information.